 So it may not come natural to switch to a metrics based communication in a work environment for many of us, but it is important to remember how companies operate on a data analysis viewpoint.

-The easiest way to achieve this is to skim your resume, and trying to find any adjectives that describes and achievements.
-Many adjectives we use in our daily life are as simple as large, important, significant, big, small, consideable ,critical, vital and serios.
-Try to find if you have any of those in your resume and find out if you can replace this with metrics based facts.
+The easiest way to achieve this is to skim your resume, and try to find any adjectives that describe and achievements.
+Many adjectives we use in our daily life are as simple as large, important, significant, big, small, considerable, critical, vital, and serious.
+Try to find if you have any of those in your resume and find out if you can replace this with metrics-based facts.

 What if I don’t have any metrics based data / achievements to report?

-So there you go, now you know one of the most important mistakes that you need to avoid when preparing your cv/resume.
+So there you go, today we covered some resume writing tips, now you know one of the most important mistakes that you need to avoid when preparing your cv/resume.
 We hope it was useful.
 Please come back and check our blog page in the future as we will continue to share important cv / resume writing tips in the following days / weeks.